ITRS-Group/geneos-good-practice/README.md

-# ITRS Geneos Best Practices
+# ITRS Geneos Good Practices

 [Geneos](https://www.itrsgroup.com/products/geneos) is a powerful, complex and mature monitoring product for the _Always-On Enterprise_ with a particular focus on financial services.

-Over the course of its lifetime we, the Professional Services / Service Delivery team, have developed a number of best practices that we encourage all of our users to adopt.
+Over the course of its lifetime we, the Professional Services / Service Delivery team, have developed a number of good practices that we encourage all of our users to adopt.
 These include both deployment, configuration and ongoing operations of the product.

-On this site you will find a selection of those best practices along with archives of older documents made available for reference.
+On this site you will find a selection of those good practices along with archives of older documents made available for reference.

-We are in the process of creating the latest Best Practice Guides and they will be published here as they become available.
+We are in the process of creating the latest Good Practice Guides and they will be published here as they become available.
 The aim is to make these live documents that will be maintained as we move forward and ITRS Geneos continue to evolve, acquire new features and work with our ever widening range of other products.

 ## ITRS Resources